tinymce/tinymce-docs/quick-start.md

 This is the place to begin if you are new to TinyMCE and want to get a local editor instance up and running in less than 5 minutes (via our TinyMCE Cloud).
 We will guide you about features such as advanced installation options, working with plugins, learning about content filtering, and spell checking.

-If you prefer to download TinyMCE and install it locally the [Advanced Install]({{  site.baseurl }}/general-configuration-guide/advanced-install/#packagemanagerinstalloptions) page in the Self-hosted Get Started guide has instructions.

-Now, back to the TinyMCE Cloud.
+Now, back to getting started with TinyMCE.
 In the next 3 steps – and in less than 5 minutes – you'll have a basic, local editor instance up and running.

 ## Step 1: Include the TinyMCE script